 Fee structure changes are presented to the Finance Committee for approval during Spring Board of Trustee meetings.
 Before presenting fee structure changes to the board, a complete analysis including benchmark data vs. UD peers must be prepared and shared internally with President, Provost and EVP for approval.
-In order to incorporate fee changes in the budget cycle and complete all internal reviews and communication before presenting to the board for approval, fee analyses must be submitted to the Budget and Provost Office’s by mid-October.
+In order to incorporate fee changes in the budget cycle and complete all internal reviews and communication before presenting to the board for approval, fee analyses must be submitted to the Budget and Provost Offices by October 1.
 A link to the tuition and fees policy is below for reference.

 What is the difference between restricted and unrestricted fund balances/reserves?